Innowwide is funded by the European Union as part of the European Partnership on Innovative SMEs.

 You may only submit one application per call for projects.

-If I received funding from Innowwide’s pilot phase, can I apply and receive funding again?
+If I received funding from Innowwide’s pilot phase or the first Innowwide call for projects in 2022, can I apply and receive funding again?

 Yes, but you must apply with a different project and targeting a different market.

 Is there a focus (thematic or industry) for this call for projects?

 This call for projects has no thematic or industry focus.
 Innovative SMEs from any sector can apply.

 Can an organisation registered as a foundation apply?